 Pelvic Congestion Syndrome is a condition related to varicose veins in the pelvis and causes chronic pelvic pain.

-The symptoms of pelvic congestion syndrome predominantly come from the weight of the blood pushing on these structures.
+The symptoms of PCS predominantly come from the weight of the blood pushing on these structures.

 It is not known exactly what proportion of females suffer from pelvic congestion syndrome.
 However, in the past, many gynaecological texts have estimated that up to a third of patients in gynaecology outpatients do not have anything wrong with them with relation to the gynaecological conditions that are readily investigated.
 However pelvic congestion syndrome is rarely checked for by gynaecologists and a surprising number of gynaecologists report ‘large varicose veins in the pelvis’ at investigation such as laparoscopy, even though they then say that the test was normal.